 Here’s a good slide show by someone who really knows how to use a camera.

-It’s been a fun week and things just keep getting better.
-Today is special too.
-It’s the first day of Hanukkah, and it happens to be Todd’s birthday!
+It’s been a fun week, and today is special too.
+It’s the first day of Hanukkah and there’s a birthday in our family.
 To celebrate, I have made two new cookie recipes, both of which were put out by food manufacturers.